-The Special Filipino Class (SFC) is a modularized program designed to help non Filipino-speaking students of De La Salle University Integrated School develop the basic communication skill for the Filipino language.
-The program offers small-group sessions on reading, writing, speaking and listening skills as a support to their regular Filipino classes.
+The Special Filipino Class (SFC) is a modularized program designed to help the non Filipino-speaking students of De La Salle University Integrated School complete their Filipino core and applied subjects under the Senior High School Curriculum.
+The program offers small-group sessions that will strongly focus on the development of the student's macro skills in the Filipino Language.
+Contents from the regular Filipino syllabi shall be covered under the program too.

-Students engage in an assessment to help the Filipino teacher and the Filipino Subject Coordinator identify the module that would be assigned to them accordingly.
+Students will be engaged in an assessment to help the HUMSS Coordinator identify the module that would be assigned to them accordingly.
 The Special Filipino Modules are as follows: